Formaldehyde in Your NYC Apartment: What You Need to Know

 Why NYC Apartments Are Especially at Risk

 Seasonal factors play a role too.
 Formaldehyde off-gasses faster in heat and humidity.
-During summer months, when indoor temperatures rise and windows stay closed because the air conditioning is running, levels tend to peak.
+During summer months, when indoor temperatures rise and windows stay closed because the AC is running, levels tend to peak.
 If you moved into a renovated apartment in spring or summer, the timing is working against you.

 What Levels Are Considered Safe?